alexeyoganezov/oldskull/README.md

 ```

 ModelViews can be rendered inside of specified child element instead of
-root element by using `OsfReference`:
+root element by defining `childViewContainer` property with an `OsfReference`:

 ```typescript
 class TaskListView extends OsfCollectionView<TaskModel, TaskView> {